GautamGupta/bb-legacy-plugins/page-cornr/trunk/readme.txt

 == Installation ==

-1. Upload contents of `page-cornr.zip` to `/wp-content/plugins/` directory
+1. Upload contents of `page-cornr.zip` to `/my-plugins/page-cornr` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in bbPress
 3. Go to 'Settings', 'Page Cornr Options', where you can set the ad's URL and the altertative text.

 == Frequently Asked Questions ==